mariocq/SFFilm-Location/README.md

 This is a service that shows on a map where movies have been filmed in San Francisco, including the server and the client.

 ## Server Introduction:
 It is a minimal back-end with python.
 With the flask framework, a simple RESTful interface is implemented.
 The data source is the Json data that is read from the remote when the server is started.
+No database was used.
 The main RESTful API is implemented in Server/app/main/view.py

 ### Server install
 #### 1.setup environment